High School Curriculum

 1 College credit through KC (CITA 140)

-- Microsoft PowerPoint 2019
+*Microsoft PowerPoint and Publisher 2019

 ACCOUNTING I State ID #12104A001

 This course is highly recommended for students who want to gain an understanding of accounting fundamentals to run their own business and/ or major in business in college.
 Students who take high school accounting will learn how to manage accounting records for their business, and give them a strong foundation of accounting principles that will help them keep up with the fast pace of college accounting courses.
 We will also research different accounting occupations.
 Accounting continues to be one of the fastest growing occupations in our economy, and demand for financial documentation is expected to increase as a result of the recent financial crises and financial regulations. ("Summary."
+U.S. Bureau of Labor Statistics.
+U.S. Bureau of Labor Statistics, n.d.
+Web.
+07 Dec.
+2012.)

-11th or 12th Grade – One Full Year – 1.0 Credit Per Year
+ACCOUNTING II #12104A002 (Weighted) 11th or 12th Grade one Full Year - 1.0 Credit Per Year

-Prerequisite: Accounting 1
+Prerequisite: Accounting I

 3 College credits through KC (ACCT 100)